Curriculum Vitae (CV)

 Whether you’re a new physician, looking for a mid-career change, or eyeing your last job as you head toward retirement, there are key elements that will make your CV appeal to recruiters and get the results you want.

-“Your CV is a powerful tool that can really tell the story of your qualifications,” says Amy Knoup, senior provider recruiter with Provider Solutions & Development (PS&D).
+“Your CV is a powerful tool that can really tell the story of your qualifications,” says Amy Knoup, supervisor of the outreach team with Provider Solutions & Development (PS&D).

 Below, Amy shares physician CV must-haves and how your CV might change based on your experience.
 She also offers dos and don’ts and a physician CV example.